brightsign/argus-audience-measurement-extension/docs/shopper-data-faq.md

 - **Frame-to-frame tracking**: Maintain continuity across frames to understand customer journeys
 - **Privacy-first design**: All processing on-device with no cloud transmission of video or personal data

-BrightShopper is available immediately as a software upgrade for compatible BrightSign players with RK3588 processors.
+BrightShopper is available immediately as a software upgrade for compatible BrightSign players.
 Custom behavior models and integration services are available through BrightSign's professional services team.

 For more information, visit **brightsign.biz/brightshopper** or contact your BrightSign sales representative.